rehoboth23/yalnix-implementation/Checkpoint 5 Writeup.md

 ### TtyReceive

 We have a global array, `ttyReadbuffers`, an array of buffers for each terminal.
+These buffers store up to `TERMINAL_MAX_LINE` bytes, if someone writes more than that to the same terminal, without any process calling `TtyRead`, we don't read anymore bytes.
 We also have global queues for each terminal `ttyReadQueues[]`.
 We keep track of the size of the buffers by using `ttyReadTrackers[]`, which store the size of the buffer assigned for that terminal.